Locally-configured Sources #

 verify: true

-When configuring the Teams scanner from the UI the Team ID is referencing your Microsoft Teams ID number.
-This can be found by going into your Teams app in the lefthand pane, click the … button next to the team (not one of the channels, but the team) and click “Get link to team”.
+When configuring the Teams scanner from the UI Dashboard the Team ID is referencing your Microsoft Teams ID number.
+This can be found by going into your Teams app in the lefthand pane, click the … button next to the team, and click “Get link to team”.
+Please be sure the menu is for the team and not for a channel.

-The Team ID will come right after groupId in the link provided. (ex. xxxgroupId=
+The Team ID will come right after groupId in the link provided. (ex. xxxgroupId=&tenantId=xxx).

 The Teams integration requires the web UI in order to successfully scan sources.
 (Local config will be made available in the near future with the use of Client Credentials or Oauth2.)